River Wonders: Exhibits

 The Amazon Flooded Forest is a large indoor complex that features a wide variety of species from the Amazon River.
-This complex boasts the largest tank in the park which holds a group of manatees and several large Amazonian fish.
+Giant otters are visible from a viewing tunnel and several smaller tanks house electric eels, a shoal of Crenicichla lugubris and smaller fish like blue discus and altum angelfish.
+Also several amphibian tank house Lake Titicaca frogs.
+This complex boasts the largest tank in the park which holds the park's group of West Indian manatees, arapaima, red-tailed catfish and pacu.
 River Wonders has had success in breeding the manatees.
 In August 2016, two young male manatees named Junior and Kai were released into a protected bay in Guadeloupe to participate in a breeding programme.
-However, on October 2 2016, Junior died of a renal failure.
+However, on October 2 2016, Junior died of renal failure.
+At the end of the building is a tank for freshwater stingrays.